Families of Clients

 Personal Accounts

-Families will be provided with information concerning spending money and prescriptions when the client is admitted.
+Families will be provided with information concerning spending money and/or prescriptions when the client is admitted.
 Clients receive a weekly food allowance as part of the program.

 MARR has specific guidelines that must be followed with respect to what clients may receive from family and friends during the course of addiction treatment.
-It is not our wish to deprive our clients of anything.
-Part of the therapeutic process is learning to budget and live within the guidelines set and the client’s best interests are always paramount.
+It is not our wish to deprive our clients.
+Part of the therapeutic process is learning to budget and live within the established guidelines.
+The client’s best interests remain our top priority.
 Please follow the procedures given to families upon admission.

 Phone and Mail Privileges

-Clients have no phone privileges until their contract has been presented and accepted by their counselor and community.
+Clients receive phone privileges after their contract of personal goals has been presented and accepted by their primary counselor and community.
 Mail privileges vary at the different sites.
-Please be patient—your loved one will call and write when he or she can.
+Please be patient — your loved one will call and write when they can.

 Visits